Career Profile

 During the pandemic, I contributed to the creation of comprehensive lecture materials for the Formal Systems course to help support students facing challenges with remote learning.
 I prepared structured, clear content in LaTeX, covering all major topics of the course - including logic, formal languages, automata theory, and proof systems.

-Open Source Software Developer
+Open Source Java Developer

 Since Dec 2011

-• Designed, implemented, and iterated on gameplay features, performance optimizations, and custom systems using Java and Minecraft’s modding APIs (Modloader, ModloaderMP, Forge, NeoForge, etc.).
+• Designed, implemented, and iterated on gameplay features, performance optimizations, and custom systems using Java and Minecraft’s unofficial modding APIs (Modloader, ModloaderMP, Forge, NeoForge, etc.).

 • Built and maintained a strong user community through documentation, updates, and responsive issue tracking.